 Getting into the Comoros Islands

 It’s an all-day affair to fly the 150 miles from Mayotte to Moroni, the capital of the Comoros, as I have to go via Réunion.
 I’m still trying to work out why.
+(Unless its name demands it?)
 It’s even more frustrating when the plane flies directly overhead of Mayotte on the second leg.
 Mine is not to reason why.

 The immigration officer is surprisingly friendly and addresses me in English.
 She then offers to find me a driver.
 Well that’s a first, an immigration officer trying to sell me services.
 Reassuringly, after my refusal of her offer, my guide is waiting for me in the baggage hall.
 It’s not Mohammed, as intimated on my travel paperwork but Omar, who fills me in on the latest island happenings.